ComputeCanada/magic_castle/docs/README.md

 - `proxy`: identify instances that will be pointed by the vhost A records
 - `public`: identify instances that need to have a public ip address and be accessible from Internet
 - `puppet`: identify the instance that will be configured as the main Puppet server
+- `spot`: identify instances that are to be spawned as spot/preemptible instances.
+This tag is supported in AWS, Azure and GCP and ignored by OpenStack and OVH.
 - `ssl`: identify instances that will receive a copy of the SSL wildcard certificate for the domain

 Puppet tags excepted by the [puppet-magic_castle](https://www.github.com/ComputeCanada/puppet-magic_castle) environment.